Last updated on January 10th, 2026 at 03:54 pm

 There are organic ways to treat roses further down this post.

-Again, It is best to use a good rose food/systemic insecticide this means you mix your solution with water and apply this solution to the base of your plant, the root system will take it in.
+Again, It is best to use a good rose food/systemic insecticide.
+This means you mix your solution with water and apply this solution to the base of your plant; the root system will take it in.
 The plant will absorb this insecticide and will feed your roses at the same time.
 Once the aphid eats the foliage or stems it will die.
 The best thing about systemic insecticide is that all insects on your roses will die including thrips and mites.

 What are Thrips?